Skip to content

 Keep at the root

-• project entry docs such as README.md, CONTRIBUTING.md, RELEASE.md, and ROADMAP.md
+• concise entrypoints and policy files such as README.md, CONTRIBUTING.md, SECURITY.md, SUPPORT.md, CODE_OF_CONDUCT.md, CHANGELOG.md, RELEASE.md, and ROADMAP.md

 • package/build configuration such as pyproject.toml, mkdocs.yml, poetry.lock, and noxfile.py